 When an acupuncturist inserts the needle into skin and muscle, it can have an effect on muscle or nerves.
 Research shows acupuncture helps to relieve and relax knotted muscles.
 Knots occur in the lower back muscles, shoulders, elbows and so on.
 Low back pain, tennis elbow and migraine or tension headaches are some examples.
 Relaxing the knotted muscles with acupuncture helps to relieve the pain and promote healing.

 The needles also have an effect on the nerves in local tissues.
-They stimulate nerve endings in the area which causes release of chemical substances.
+They stimulate nerve endings in the area which causes the release of chemical substances.
 These chemicals increase blood flow to the skin.
 And we can see this as a slight redness of the skin around the needle.
 Blood flow to the deeper tissues is also increased.
-The increased blood flow means more nutrients and oxygen coming in to the tissues.
-And, an increase in removal of waste products.
+The increased blood flow means more nutrients and oxygen coming into the tissues.
+And, an increase in the removal of waste products.
 In turn, this promotes healing or improves the function of local tissues.

 Messages travel from the acupuncture site via the spinal cord to the brain stem.
 The brain responds by suppressing pain sensation from the whole body.
 So acupuncture in one part of the body can reduce the perception of pain in the whole body.